riyannode/Paylabs/README.md

 AI search/crawler + creator monetization platform.
 Every search is budgeted, every source is paid, every creator gets their share.

-Users ask a question, connect a wallet, sign one x402 entry payment, and get an AI answer — where the creators behind the sources used in that answer automatically receive USDC payouts.
+Users ask a question, connect a PayLabs payment wallet, run an x402-paid AI search, and get an AI answer — where the creators behind the sources used in that answer automatically receive USDC payouts.

 **Production:** `https://paylabs.vercel.app/`